mmower/ergo/guides/recursion.md

 Note that this is not grammatical recursion as in the left recursion example above and cannot be solved by rewriting.
 The issue is that Elixir evaluates function calls eagerly, i.e. when they are encountered.
-We need to introduce a gap to break the recursion.
+We need to introduce a "call gap" to break the recursion.

 We do this with the `lazy` parser combinator.
 Lazy wraps it's parser in a function so that it is not called immediately, breaking the recursion.
 E.g.: